Voltstro-Studios/VoltRpc/docs/articles/setup.md

 ## Getting Started

-First, create these projects list above, use whatever name you want, however I'd recommend something like `<ProjectName>.Client`.
+First, create the projects listed above, use whatever name you want, however I'd recommend something like `<ProjectName>.Client`.

 > [!NOTE]
 > For this setup we will be using TCP.
 [Other communication layers](communication-layers.md) are available.